mcgnly/DeveloperDocumentation/Android/LoginSequence.md

         /**
           * When a user successfuly logs in, the SuccessUserLogin event is
-          * fired, and we handle it here:
+          * fired, and is handled here:
           */
         @Override
         public void onSuccessUserLogIn() {

             //use the Toast library to display a message to the user Toast.makeText(this, R.string.successfully_logged_in, Toast.LENGTH_SHORT).show();
-            //call the invalidateOptionsMenu this is defined in the
+            //call the invalidateOptionsMenu, which is defined in the
             //Activity class and is used to reset the menu option invalidateOptionsMenu();
         }